muenalan/package-template-multiarch/README.md

-# package-template-configureplus-multiarch
+# package-template-multiarch
-Minimal package (multiarch) template.
+Minimal package (multiarch) template for use with [configureplus](https://muenalan/configureplus).

 # Description
 A software package template, tailored on configureplus and gnu-make.